ddimatos/ddimatos.github.io/_stage/2022-12-15-ibm-zos-core-copy-module.md

 Ansible Core 1.4.0.
 At this time, the module is just over 2 years old and one of our most popular modules used to maintain customers production systems.
-You are probably wondering why we would decide to redesign the entire module, well there is no single reason but several strong reasons.
-As we collected feedback on how our customers were using the module, learning the Ansible core code base and seeing how our initial design had served its purpose and now it was time to rewrite it with serviceability in mind.
+You are probably wondering why we would decide to redesign the entire module, well there is no single reason but several good reasons.
+As we collected feedback on how our customers were using the module, learning the Ansible core community code base and seeing how our initial design had served its purpose; now it was time to redesign it with maintainability in mind.

 The `zos_copy` module actually is comprised of two parts, one is an action plugin and the other part is the Ansible module.
-Not all modules need to have a corresponding plugin, but they do need to be named the same such that as Ansible core can find them during an Ansible playbook execution.
+Not all modules need to have a corresponding plugin, but they do need to be named the same such that Ansible core can find them during an Ansible playbook execution.
 The purpose of the action plugin is to handle all the controller based operations.
 The controller is where Ansible is running, this could be your personal laptop, production server or Ansible Tower to name a few.
-The action plugin is going to manage perform controller operations such as ensure a local file is present to either SCP or SFTP to the managed z/OS node.
+The action plugin is going to perform controller operations such as ensuring a local file is present to either SCP or SFTP it to the managed z/OS node.
 It might look at the locale, collect some stats and send them over to the module during execution.
 A good example of its usage is copying a file on the controller to the managed node, it will check the systems locale, and put that information into a payload and share it with the module.

 <ins>SSH interaction</ins>

-The modules underlying transport is SFTP and this was originally managed by spawning a process but soon we saw that the isolated spawned process had no way of obtaining Ansible's configurations and in some instances you might be prompted to enter your SSH users password if you were not using SSH passwordless authentication.
-We resolved this by leveraging the Ansible community ssh connection instance and passing that along to our module.
+The modules underlying transport used is SFTP and this was originally done by spawning a process and initializing SFTP with Pythons subprocess.
+Soon enough we witnessed that the isolated spawned process had no way of obtaining Ansible's configurations and in some instances you might be prompted to enter your SSH password if you were not using SSH passwordless authentication.
+I resolved this by leveraging the Ansible SSH connection instance and passing that along to our module.
 In doing so, now our module can see any options you configure in Ansible, such as [port](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/ssh_connection.html#parameter-port) which is also why we deprecated the option `sftp_port`.
-While this sounded like a great idea, we also realized Ansible could be configured to use SCP as its transport protocol which would disable our module, so now we perform some analysis and if needed we toggle the transport modes and log this which can be seen when you run a playbook with verbosity.
+While using the Ansible SSH was a great idea, I realized Ansible could be configured to use SCP as its transport protocol which would disable our modules SFTP and error.
+Now I perform some analysis and if needed, we toggle the transport modes and log this which can be seen when you run a playbook with verbosity.

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/25803172/205431471-bc733161-66a6-4d88-9931-13bc0b425e5c.png">

-<ins>SSH interaction</ins>
+<ins>Updated interface</ins>

 The next update was the expanded interface to allow for the module to create data sets to copy data into all from within the same module.
-You might be asking why we added the data set creation when you can use the zos_data_set module to perform the operation.
-There are a couple of reasons; the first is to simplify playbooks, you could even say its the same reason why commands `tar` and `gzip` exist yet you can `tar` alone to compress.
-The second reason is performance, its one lest task and interaction that needs to take place.
+You might be asking why we added the data set creation when you can use the `zos_data_set` module to perform the operation.
+There are a couple of reasons; the first is to simplify playbooks, you could even say its the same reason why commands `tar` and `gzip` exist yet you can `tar` to archive and compres.
+The second reason is performance, its one less task and interaction that needs to take place.
 Lastly, is that it aligns with our data set precedence rules which we will talk more about later.

 Lets have a look at how this simplifies playbooks.
 In this snippet we are copying a UNIX file into a sequential data set using the enhanced interface.